Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If I have seen further than others, it is by standing upon the shoulders of giants."
+> "Forget mistakes.
+Forget failure.
+Forget everything except what you are going to do now and do it.
+Today is your lucky day!"
-> — **Isaac Newton**
+> — **Og Mandino**

 ---